Intermodalics/pickit-docs/docs/documentation/detection/bags/how-to-use-pickit-bags.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 In the 4-bag (crossing) pattern, there are two horizontal and two vertical bags, forming a square.
-If there is significant overlap between the horizontal and vertical bags, it is important that the overlaying bags are picked first.
-Pickit should detect the correct picking order.
+There may be significant overlap between the horizontal and vertical bags.

 .. image:: /assets/images/Documentation/bags_4-bag_crossing.png